alekseygenerozov/starforge_mult_search/code/README.md

 Multiplicity 3 count: 2\
 Multiplicity 4 count: 6

-# Reproducing paper results and figures
-Running the full analysis pipeline for the actual simulations data takes several days of compute on an HPC.
-Moreover, it would be impractical to upload the required simulation snapshots (of order 1 TB for each cloud).
+# Output (demo b)
+The next part of our demo generates the figures in our paper, as pdf files (e.g. fig1.pdf, fig2.pdf, etc.), as well some text output for tabular data in (logs/tables.log and log/fig4.log, which contains the numbers going into the schematic in Fig. 4)

-However, the paper figures can be reproduced in reasonable time (within ~15 minutes on Code Ocean) if the output of the multiple search algorithm has been prepared in advance.
-We have uploaded this data for the fiducial simulation, so that our figures can be reproduced.
+So that the paper figures can be reproduced in reasonable time (within ~15 minutes on Code Ocean), we have uploaded multiplicity data and halo data for the fiducial simulation.
 The scripts for this part of the analysis are stored in the "analysis" subdirectory.
 In summary this directory contains the

 1. Scripts that post-process these files (e.g. analyze_multiples.py, analyze_multiples_part2.py,